mlell/tapas/manual/manual.md

 In the example above, a base is $x$ bp away from the 5' end of a read of length l.
 That means, it is $(l-x)$ bp away from the 3' end of the read.
-The exchage probability depends on the type of the nucleotide and on $x$:
+The exchange probability depends on the type of the nucleotide and on $x$:

 Base at position $x$ is not Cytosine: